-NOTICE IS HEREBY GIVEN that the 2009 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation, will be held on September 18, 2009 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation, will be held on September 14, 2012 at 10:00 a.m.
 Pacific Time, at our principal executive offices located at 1700 Carnegie Avenue, Suite 100, Santa Ana, CA 92705, for the following purposes, as more fully described in the proxy statement accompanying this Notice:

-- 1. To elect seven directors to serve on the Board of Directors until the next annual meeting of stockholders.
-The nominees for election are Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, John W. Seazholtz, Joel Slutzky, and Thomas L. Thomas. - 2.
-To approve the amendment of the Iteris, Inc. 2007 Omnibus Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan by an additional 800,000 shares to 1,650,000 shares. - 3.
-To ratify the appointment of McGladrey & Pullen, LLP as our independent auditors for the fiscal year ending March 31, 2010. - 4.
+- 1. To elect Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, Joel Slutzky, Thomas L. Thomas and Mikel Williams to the Board of Directors, each to hold such office until the next annual meeting of stockholders or until his successor is elected and qualified. - 2.
+To approve the amendment of the Iteris, Inc. 2007 Omnibus Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan by an additional 800,000 shares to 2,450,000 shares. - 3.
+To ratify the appointment of McGladrey LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2013. - 4.
 To transact any other business which may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.

-All stockholders of record as of the close of business on July 21, 2009 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
+All stockholders of record as of the close of business on July 25, 2012 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
 You are cordially invited to be present and to vote at this Annual Meeting.
 Whether or not you plan to attend, it is important that your shares be represented and voted at the Annual Meeting.
 You can vote your shares by completing and returning the enclosed proxy card.
-If your shares are held in "street name," that is, your shares are held in the name of a brokerage firm, bank or other nominee, in lieu of a proxy card you should receive from that institution an instruction form for voting by mail and you may also be eligible to vote your shares electronically over the Internet or by telephone.
+If your shares are held in "street name" (i.e., your shares are held in the name of a brokerage firm, bank or other nominee), in lieu of a proxy card you should receive from that institution an instruction form for voting by mail and you may also be eligible to vote your shares electronically over the Internet or by telephone.
 Should you receive more than one proxy card or voting instruction form because your shares are held in multiple accounts or registered in different names or addresses, please sign, date and return each proxy card or voting instruction form to ensure that all of your shares are voted.
 You may revoke your proxy at any time prior to the Annual Meeting.
 If you attend the Annual Meeting and vote by ballot, any proxy that you previously submitted will be revoked automatically and only your vote at the Annual Meeting will be counted.
 For further information, please see the discussion of voting rights and proxies beginning on page 1 of the enclosed proxy statement.